ASM-Tan-vir/celestial_oasis_client/README.md

 At the first part of information I am taking about the building process of the application

-in this website I have used The java script framework library ( react js library ) Tailwind CSS library for styling, reat animation(react-spring) , react tost , and sweet alert etc.
+- in this website I have used The java script framework library ( react js library ) Tailwind CSS library for styling, reat animation(react-spring) , react tost , and sweet alert, react slider for slider , daygiUi tailwind component, etc.

-Welcome to Celestial Oasis Ltd.
+* user can SignIn/Login with Email and Password by Firebase Authentication.

 At Celestial Oasis, we invite you to embark on a seamless and delightful journey in the realm of luxury and comfort.
 Our hotel room booking website is designed to ensure a hassle-free experience, allowing you to reserve your ideal accommodation with ease.